Google for Health: COVID-19 pandemic

-"A quarter of Google Health's life has been spent during the coronavirus pandemic, and it's helped focus its search ambitions, partnerships with health officials, and collaboration across the company," chief health officer Karen DeSalvo said in August 2020.
+"A quarter of Google Health's life has been spent during the coronavirus pandemic, and it's helped focus its search ambitions, partnerships with health officials, and collaboration across the company", chief health officer Karen DeSalvo said in August 2020.
 She described YouTube, Maps, Google Assistant, and Google search wanting to guide consumers on their healthcare experience, called the "Discovery to Action Pathway".
 This included searching for local testing sites, looking for doctors, and setting up an appointment.

 In April 2020, Julie Black, Director of Product Management for Google Health, announced virtual care entries on Google Maps for medical businesses.
 Searches for "immediate care" would also show widely-available virtual care platforms like Live Health Online, AmWell and Doctor on Demand.

-In August 2020, Google announced an partnership with and investment in AmWell, a telemedicine company.
+In August 2020, Google announced a partnership with and investment in AmWell, a telemedicine company.
 The two companies aim to use their technology capabilities for TeleHealthcare including artificial intelligence and collaboration tools.
 Google Cloud will also invest $100 million in Amwell.